 - take standardized tests at least six weeks before the deadline, and

-- schedule a personal, on-campus interview prior to the Early Decision deadline, if at all possible.
+- schedule a personal, on-campus interview before the early decision deadline, if at all possible.

-The Admissions Committee will notify the Early Decision I candidate of its decision as soon as possible after the application is complete, or by December 1.
-Early Decision II candidates will be notified on or before January 15.
-The university automatically reviews applications of unsuccessful Early Decision candidates for regular decision admission after receipt of additional grades and test scores.
+The Admissions Committee will notify the early decision I candidate of its decision as soon as possible after the application is complete, or by December 1.
+The university automatically reviews applications of unsuccessful early decision candidates for regular decision admission after receipt of additional grades and test scores.
 In such cases, the applicant is released from the first-choice enrollment commitment.

 Honors Program Candidates.
-The university selects exceptionally well-qualified students for the Honors Program.
+The university selects exceptionally well qualified students for the Honors Program.
 This offers a more independent and interdisciplinary approach to learning than the standard curriculum.
 Admission is competitive and limited.
 All students who are admitted to Susquehanna are automatically considered for the Honors Program.
-For additional information about the Honors Program, please contact the admissions office at 1-800-326-9672.
+For additional information about the Honors Program, please contact the admissions office at 1-800-326-9672 or 570-372-4260..

 Music Major Candidates.
-Applicants for admission to any of the three bachelor of music degree programs (performance, music education, or church music) or the bachelor of arts in music degree program must also audition with the Susquehanna music faculty after applying to the university.
+Applicants for admission to either of the two bachelor of music degree programs (performance or music education) or the bachelor of arts in music degree program must also audition with the Susquehanna music faculty after applying to the university.
 For further information about registration and preparation for the audition, music scholarships or music programs, please contact the Department of Music at 570-372-4309.

-Writing Major Candidates.
-Applicants for admission to the bachelor of arts program in writing must also submit a portfolio (8-10 pages) of work to the writing faculty after applying to the university.
+Creative Writing Major Candidates.
+Applicants for admission to the bachelor of arts program in creative writing must also submit a portfolio (810 pages) of work to the creative writing faculty after applying to the university.
 For further information about portfolio preparation, please contact Professor of English Gary Fincke at 570-372-4164.

 Early Admission.
-Not to be confused with Early Decision, the Early Admission program allows some outstanding students to enter Susquehanna after their junior year in high school.
+Not to be confused with early decision, the early admission program allows some outstanding students to enter Susquehanna after their junior year in high school.
 The first year in college then replaces the senior year.
-To be considered for Early Admission, candidates must:
+To be considered for early admission, candidates must meet the following requirements:

 - have a personal interview with a member of the Susquehanna admissions staff.

-As part of an orientation program held on campus during the summer, students with strong skills in mathematics, foreign language, or information technology may earn exemption without credit from university Core curriculum requirements in these areas.
+As part of an orientation program held on campus during the summer, students with strong skills in foreign language may earn exemption without credit from the university Central Curriculum requirement in this area.

-Some academic departments at Susquehanna also grant credit toward graduation for both the General and the Subject Examinations of the College Level Examination Program (CLEP).
-Normally, a CLEP score at or above the 50th percentile receives the equivalent of four semester hours of course credit.
+Some academic departments at Susquehanna also grant credit toward graduation for both the general and the subject examinations of the College Level Examination Program (CLEP).
+Normally, a CLEP score at or above the 50th percentile receives the equivalent of 4 semester hours of course credit.

 Students who earn exemption or credit through examination for a specific course may not subsequently enroll in and receive credit for the same course.
 They also may not enroll in any lower-level course in the same department without the permission of the department head.